What is the VAT threshold in 2025?

 Frequently Asked Questions

-What counts as 'taxable turnover' for VAT registration?
+What counts as taxable turnover for VAT registration?

 Practical Tips